 The Instant Pot Ace 60 Cooking Blender combines a blender with a cooker, and that may earn it a permanent spot on your kitchen counter doing work that would otherwise require many different appliances.

 Pre-programming allows you to ‘one-touch’ the most popular blends like smoothies, crushed ice, puree, soy milk, and others.
-For a puree style soup you put in the ingredients, touch the button, and come back when it’s done.
+For a puree-style soup, you put in the ingredients, touch the button, and come back when it’s done.
 The Ace will even hold a soup you’ve prepared and keep it warm, stirring it every couple of minutes.
-If you’re mostly into colder preparations then the Ninja BL610 Professional Blender or Oster Versa Pro are possibly more suitable alternatives.
+If you’re mostly into colder preparations, then the Ninja BL610 Professional Blender or Oster Versa Pro is possibly more suitable alternatives.

 Looking for new meal options and creative directions, or seeking more capability in an untraditional kitchen, like in the galley of an RV?
 Then the Instant Pot Ace 60 Cooking Blender is very worthy of consideration.
-As you’re serving and enjoying many a hot meal, you and yours can say “I can’t believe this came from a blender.
+As you’re serving and enjoying many a hot meal, you and yours can say, “I can’t believe this came from a blender.